wp-plugins/nextgen-facebook/readme.txt

 = 6.2.2 =

 Moved the Google, Facebook, and Twitter options on the General settings page into a tabbed format.
 Added missing 'none' option to Default Author selects.

-= 6.2.1 =

-Work-around for WordPress Bug #17916 and small performance improvements for admin settings pages.

-= 6.2 =

-This version adds a tabbed layout to the General, Social Styles, and custom Post/Page settings.
-Also added links to various validation tools in the Post/Page settings, plus a few extra customization fields for the Pro version.

-= 6.1.1 =

-Minor fix to add the missing NGFB admin stylesheet and javascript to the `post-new.php` page as well.

-= 6.1 =

-Several new features and improvements, including a more streamlined look for the settings pages.
-Note that the wp-contents/uploads/ngfb-social-buttons.css stylesheet has been replaced and is no longer used (see Changelog).

-= 6.0 =

-Added a 'StyleSheet' editor on the Social Sharing settings page.
-Added *complete* support for Twitter Cards in the Pro version, including Gallery, Player, Photo, Large Image Summary, and Summary Cards.